poplatek/payment-methods-book/brick-n-mortar/README.md

 ## Dankort Mobile

 Dankort differs fundamentally from the other and typical mobile phone payment apps.
-It is not an Internet based mobile payment app but a white label mobile wallet which, in effect, hold a Dankort payment card.
+It is not an Internet based mobile payment app but a white label mobile wallet which, in effect, holds an existing Dankort payment card the customer already has.
+Dankort app doesn't appear to support the person to person payment features that are typical of the other mobile phone payment apps.

 The Dankort app can be used in the brick and mortar case just like a contactless NFC card.
 This is a strength because the payment terminals supporting NFC have been already largely fielded for contactless payment cards.

 However, the Dankort app is declared to still be in beta.
 While its iOS version has a 4+ rating its Android rating is a lowly 1.7/5.
+The app download rates are also two decades lower than for the competing apps.
+Then again, Dankort payment cards are used in retail payments as much as cash, so there is that potential for growth.

-Dankort app also supports Bluetooth and QR-codes as well as a check in/check out solution for making the transaction handling go in parallel will real world back packing at a store.
+Dankort app also supports Bluetooth and QR-codes as well as a check in/check out solution for making the transaction handling go in parallel with real world back packing at a store.

 The QR-code use case looks somewhat clumsy.